 n the stillness of an exam room at the IWK Health Centre in Halifax, Bianca Lynn Mercer, 24 years old, smiles in the dim light.
 It’s early April 2017, she’s seven months pregnant, and as she lies on the crinkling white paper, waiting to catch a glimpse of her daughter on an ultrasound monitor, she feels something she hasn’t known during her pregnancy, spent almost entirely in jail: peace.

-Two months earlier, she says, she’d been alone in a different room: a solitary confinement cell at the Central Nova Scotia Correctional Facility, also known as the Burnside jail.
-She’d been put there after returning from a doctor’s appointment at the IWK, disciplined for fighting with another inmate over something so trivial she can’t even remember it.
+Two months earlier she’d been alone in a different room: a solitary confinement cell at the Central Nova Scotia Correctional Facility, also known as the Burnside jail.
+She’d been put there after returning from an appointment at the IWK, disciplined for fighting with another inmate over something so trivial she can’t even remember it.

-According to Bianca, the fluorescent light on the ceiling was left on all night—guards never turned it off.
+According to Bianca, the fluorescent ceiling light was left on all night—guards never turned it off.
 The tiny cell was blazing hot, making it impossible to rest.
 She lost track of time, minutes bleeding into hours.
 Some time after being locked in, she says, her mattress was removed without explanation.
-She’d already been sick for weeks: too nauseous to eat and too exhausted to do anything more than sleep, but at 24 weeks pregnant, even that was impossible on the bare floor, under the glaring light.
+She’d been sick for weeks, too nauseous to eat, too exhausted to do anything more than sleep, but at 24 weeks pregnant, even that was impossible on the bare floor, under the glaring light.